hdpriest-ui/icrn_manager/documentation/source/maintainer/python_kernels.rst

    jupyter_pieces

 .. note::
-   Detailed step-by-step instructions for creating Python kernels are available in the maintainer guide.
+   Detailed step-by-step instructions for creating Python kernels are available in the kernel creation documentation.